QuiteLiterallyAnything/QLA_Fulpstation_Fork/fulp_modules/readme.md

 ## Contribute to TG or Fulp?

-As we are a TG downstream, any PR that they merge, will eventually trickle down to us.
-We highly encourage contributors to PR to TG, rather than Fulp, as it will help us both in the long run.
+As we are a TG downstream, any PR that they merge will eventually trickle down to us.
+We highly encourage contributors to PR to TG rather than Fulp since it will help us both in the long run.
 - <https://github.com/tgstation/tgstation>

-This is a very important thing to know before contributing to Fulpstation.
+This policy is a very important thing to know before contributing to Fulpstation.
 We rebased to rid ourselves of the old grudgecode, we do not wish to re-become it.

-NOTE: If you plan on Contributing to Fulpstation, you may want to instead read the guide, located here;
+NOTE: If you plan on contributing to Fulpstation, you may want to read the guide located here:
 - <https://wiki.fulp.gg/en/GuideToContributing>

 ## Modular Code/Modularity